Get on the path to results today.

 Superior Court of California, San Diego County, Central Division

-In this PAGA-only representative action case, the Plaintiffs allege their current or former employer Shiftsmart Inc., a gig company, misclassified its workers as independent contractors.
+In this class and PAGA action, the Plaintiffs allege their current or former employer Shiftsmart Inc., a gig company, misclassified its workers as independent contractors.
 Plaintiffs allege Shiftsmart Inc. (1) Failed to Pay State Minimum/Regular/Local Wages; (2) Failed to Pay State Overtime; (3) Failed to Make Payments Within the Required Time; (4) Committed Meal and Rest Break Labor Code Violations; (5) Failed to Provide Accurate Wage Statements; (6) Failed to Maintain Records; (7) Failed to Reimburse for Work Related Expenses; (8) Failed to Properly Pay Sick Pay; (9) Misclassified workers as independent contractors; (10) Failed to Maintain Workers’ Compensation Insurance; and committed (11) a number of miscellaneous Labor Code Violations via the PAGA.

 Further, Plaintiffs allege Defendants often paid them too slowly or not at all.
-Plaintiffs also allege Shiftsmart Inc.failed to issue its employees wage and earning statements.
+Plaintiffs also allege Shiftsmart Inc. failed to issue its employees wage and earning statements.
 Plaintiffs also allege Shiftsmart Inc. never paid overtime.
-Plaintiffs’ biggest claim of all still is that Shiftsmart Inc. failed and continues to fail to classify its workers as employees, a violation that can provide each negatively affected employee the right to recover up to $35,000 apiece per Labor Code § 226.8.
+Plaintiffs’ biggest claim of all still is that Shiftsmart Inc. failed and continues to fail to classify its workers as employees, a violation that can provide each negatively affected employee the right to recover up to $25,000 apiece per Labor Code § 226.8.

-The representative group consists of all current or former employees who worked in the state of California from May 15, 2022 to the present.
+The representative group consists of all current or former employees who worked for Shiftsmart, Inc. in the state of California from March 20, 2021 to the present.

 Laurie Davila, et al. v.
 ABM Aviation Inc., et al.